datamachines/jobs/docs/how-to-advance-in-your-career.md

 ## Always have something to write with and something to write on
 Never be caught without a pen and paper.
 If you're in a meeting, always take notes.
 Note the date and time of the meeting (in ISO 8601 format), who attended, what is discussed, and what the action items are.
 Draw check-boxes for your own action items.
 Put stars next to the really important action items.
 Review your notes and follow up.

+## Continually seek self improvement
+You've never have and never will "make it".
+Continually look for and take action on ways to improve your professional capability, thoughtfullness, compassion, kindness, generosity, and the other traits that make you a good person that people want to work with.